Discover Lake Winnipeg

 Cedar Bog Trail

-Cedar Bog Self-guiding Trail, Birds Hill Rd, West Pine Ridge, ManitoBa R0E 1J0
+Cedar Bog Self-guiding Trail, Birds Hill Rd, West Pine Ridge, Manitoba

-This picturesque trail spans approximately 2.5 kilometers, leading hikers through a captivating landscape characterized by lush cedar forests and serene wetlands.
+This picturesque trail spans approximately 2.5 kilometers, leading hikers through a captivating landscape of lush cedar forests and serene wetlands.
 The trail’s well-maintained boardwalks guide visitors over the boggy terrain, providing an immersive experience without disturbing the delicate ecosystem below.
-Interpretive signs along the route offer valuable insights into the unique flora and fauna that call this environment home, including carnivorous plants and a variety of bird species.
+Interpretive signs along the route offer valuable insights into the unique flora and fauna that call this environment home, including carnivorous plants and various bird species.

 Best Golf Courses